[−][src]Trait iced_web::Application

 This trait is the main entrypoint of Iced.
 Once implemented, you can run

-your GUI application by simply calling run
+your GUI application by simply calling run.
+It will take

-control of the <title>
+control of the <title> and the <body> of the document.

-can execute asynchronous actions
+An Application can execute asynchronous actions

-in some of its methods.
+by returning a Command in some of its methods.

 Associated Types